 When Robert died in 1980, he left the house to his widow, and upon her death, to the children.
 Jane continued to live there and take care of her mother.
 At this point, the ownership changed from Robert and Debbie to Debbie alone.
 The Homeowner’s policy was amended accordingly.

 Debbie died in 1990 at age 85.
-When the Homeowner’s policy was due to renew, Jane called her agent and had the renewal put in her name since “she had always lived there, paid all the bills every year, and believed it was now her home”.
+When the Homeowner’s policy was due to renew, Jane called her agent and put the renewal in her name since “she had always lived there, paid all the bills every year, and believed it was now her home”.

-She never had attorney probate the estate of either parent, because the only asset was the small house of low value, and she did not want to pay a lawyer.
+She never had an attorney to probate the estate of either parent because the only asset was the small house of low value, and she did not want to pay a lawyer.

-Two years ago Jane invited a neighbor to visit her.
+Two years ago, Jane invited a neighbor to visit her.
 The neighbor fell on Jane’s icy front stairs and suffered severe injuries.
-Jane was sued and contacted her Homeowner’s company who said the demand was below her limit of coverage and she had nothing to worry about.
+Jane was sued and contacted her Homeowner’s company, who said the demand was below her coverage limit and she had nothing to worry about.

 Next, the brothers sued Jane.

 Meanwhile, a fire at home caused a total loss.
 Jane, in her mid 70’s, decided not to rebuild the house and instead accepted an Actual Cash Value settlement from the insurance company.
 She then moved into a retirement home on Cape Cod.
 Then the brothers sued Jane again to recover their share of the property settlement.

 Looking for a homeowners insurance quote?
 Call us:

 Humphrey, Covill & Coleman Insurance Agency, Inc., as it is now known, was founded in 1926 by Ernest J. Humphrey and Raymond F. Covill, both former Liberty Mutual Insurance Company employees.
 READ MORE

 Jane should have had the estate of both parents probated.